-But when it comes to online store solutions, few companies have gained more market share than Shopify in the last 6 years, and none of them have grown as fast.
+What’s more, when it comes to online store solutions, few companies have gained more market share than Shopify in the last 6 years, and none of them have grown as fast:

 Google Trends can be a good indicator of how popular a company is, and, we can clearly see how searches related to Shopify are much more common than for other builders.

 And looking at Shopify’s popularity worldwide, you can see that the map is green in all English-speaking markets: